 Introduction and brief history of the office

-Office of the Principal Director of Audit, London is housed in India House, the Chancery building of the High Commission of India, London, located at Aldwych, London WC2B 4NA, United Kingdom.
+Office of the Director General of Audit, London is housed in India House, the Chancery building of the High Commission of India, London, located at Aldwych, London WC2B 4NA, United Kingdom.

 Before Independence